erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

 * Each domain has **multiple Network Proxies** to communicate with different nodes on the network.
 This facilitates specialization since these different proxies can represent different protocols.
 * Network Proxies are invisible to the clients/servers.
 * How to establish communication over the network?
-    - A Network Proxy ($\text{𝑃𝑟𝑜𝑥𝑦}_𝑠$) will be instantiated on the server node and a Door will be created for communication between this Proxy and the server domain through the Nucleus.
+    - A Network Proxy ($\text{𝑃𝑟𝑜𝑥𝑦}_𝑠$) will be instantiated on the server node and a Door will be created for communication between this proxy and the server domain through the Nucleus.
     - $\text{𝑃𝑟𝑜𝑥𝑦}_𝑠$ will export the network handle embedding the Door created on the server domain to the Network Proxy of the client domain $\text{𝑃𝑟𝑜𝑥𝑦}_c$.
 These Proxies and the communication between them are outside the kernel.
     - $\text{𝑃𝑟𝑜𝑥𝑦}_c$ will use this network handle to establish a connection between the client’s Nucleus and the server’s Nucleus.
-    - The client domain will then invoke the Door inside its Nucleus and the two Proxies will facilitate the invoking the server.
+    - The client domain will then invoke the Door inside its Nucleus and the two proxies will facilitate the invoking the server.

 ### Secure Object Invocation